2024 Cloud Marketplace Insights and Predictions

 Over the past four years, we’ve witnessed a significant shift from enterprise to mid-market transactions, particularly in streamlining renewals.
 However, SMBs present a different challenge for many ISVs, marking a new frontier for Cloud GTM.
 PLG and SMB strategies are not the same.
 Most SMBs are not tech-forward, lack developers driving adoption, and rely heavily on partners to integrate solutions.
 The narrative around SMBs and the marketplace movement is just beginning to take shape—as ISVs struggle with the economics of supporting SMB segments directly and cloud commitments continue to evolve down market.

-PREDICTION 7: Distribution will continue to insert itself into the Cloud GTM conversation.
+Prediction 7: Distribution will continue to insert itself into the Cloud GTM conversation.

 Distribution is increasingly aligning with the channel’s cloud-forward club and embracing cloud marketplaces like never before.